-I bought the bike blind off eBay as a damaged 1977 GS550 a couple of years ago, thanks to some late night wines.
+I bought this bike blind off eBay as a damaged 1977 GS550 a couple of years ago, thanks to some late-night wines.
 When a mate picked it up it turned out that it had only had one owner from new with only 7,000 miles on it.
-It was a sad looking thing with a buckled front wheel, seized engine and dented tank.
+It was a sad-looking thing with a buckled front wheel, seized engine and dented tank.
 Apparently, the guy crashed it, terrified himself and stuck it in the back of his garage for 30+ years.

-The frame was modified by shortening the frame rails and bracing across the back of the frame to allow the fitment of our café racer seat.
-We welded mounts for the CBR400 NC23 rear set foot pegs and welding fairing mounts onto the headstock.
+The frame was modified by shortening the rear rails and bracing across the back to allow the fitment of our café racer seat.
+We welded mounts for CBR400 NC23 rear set foot pegs and welded fairing mounts onto the headstock.
 All the unused brackets and mounts were also removed.
 An alloy undertray was fit between the seat and the frame so a Lithium Ion battery could be positioned under the hump along with the fuse box and starter relay.
-I liked the look of my Ducati 749’s headlight so, I installed a pair of projector style lights behind the ‘goldfish bowl’ bubble that our screen manufacturer made for us.
+I liked the look of my Ducati 749’s headlight so, I installed a pair of projector-style lights behind the ‘goldfish bowl’ bubble that our screen manufacturer made for us.

 We grabbed a set of GSXR750 forks and yokes, Hayabusa 6 pot callipers and a GSX1100 alloy swing arm.
-The swing arm mounts were machined to take the bigger spindle and the steering stem swapped for the rebuilt upside down forks.
+The swingarm mounts were machined to take the bigger spindle and the steering stem was swapped for the rebuilt upside-down forks.
 The original MOTAD exhaust also had its silencer cut off and we fit our upswept Grand Prix Mk2 exhaust.
-We were all set to rebuild the seized engine when we came across a chain drive GS650 with a solid engine.
+We were all set to rebuild the seized engine when we came across a chain-drive GS650 with a solid engine.
 After some research and measuring, we decided to bore the cases out and fit the GS650 barrels, pistons and head, keeping with the GS550 cams for better torque and revs.

 Our custom wiring loom consists of around 6 or 7 wires.
 The starter is engaged using a spring-loaded ignition barrel and the low beam is wired to be on permanently.
 Spark is controlled by a Dyna set up and a KOSO GPS multi-function dial sits under the front fairing.
 After rebuilding the GS650 carbs it pulls from 2000 revs right up to 11,000 in fifth gear showing 128mph on the dyno speedo with another gear to go!
 Everything you see on this bike is now available in our store.